OnTheLine/otl-bookdown/docs/Dougherty-etal-OnTheLine.md

 help meet the costs of conveyance is provided,” stated the report authors.
-“The present scheme of grants is all too evidently hindering rather than aiding the small towns to improve their schools,” as shown in Image <a href="#fig:1925-one-room-schools">5</a>.[12]
+“The present scheme of grants is all too evidently hindering rather than aiding the small towns to improve their schools,” as shown in Figure <a href="#fig:1925-one-room-schools">5</a>.[12]

 TODO - expand chapter

 <img src="images/1925-one-room-schools.png" alt="This map illustrated the gradual decline of one-room schools across Connecticut from 1921 to 1925, according to the State Board of Education."  />
 <p class="caption">
-Image 5: This map illustrated the gradual decline of one-room schools across Connecticut from 1921 to 1925, according to the State Board of Education.
+Figure 5: This map illustrated the gradual decline of one-room schools across Connecticut from 1921 to 1925, according to the State Board of Education.
 </p>

-In 1901, the Connecticut State Board of Education attempted to shame towns by printing photos of low-quality one-room schools, without the name of the town, as shown in Image
+In 1901, the Connecticut State Board of Education attempted to shame towns by printing photos of low-quality one-room schools, without the name of the town, as shown in Figure
 <a href="#fig:1901-csde-one-room-school-p3">6</a>.[13]

 <img src="images/1901-csde-one-room-school-p3.jpg" alt="The Connecticut State Board of Education shamed towns by printing photos of low-quality one-room rural schools in its 1901 report." width="50%" />
 <p class="caption">
-Image 6: The Connecticut State Board of Education shamed towns by printing photos of low-quality one-room rural schools in its 1901 report.
+Figure 6: The Connecticut State Board of Education shamed towns by printing photos of low-quality one-room rural schools in its 1901 report.
 </p>